Ngai-Lam-Chou/2420-Assignment-1/README.md

 3. Click **Generate Token**

 ### Link your Personal Access Token to `doctl` [^10]
-Adding your Personal Access Token to your doctl is giving your doctl access to control your DigitalOcean account.
+Adding your Personal Access Token to your `doctl` is giving your `doctl` access to control your DigitalOcean account.

 1. Go back to your droplet and use the command below, this command will authenticate `doctl` with DigitalOcean account.
 It will allow you to manage your DIgitalOcean account using `doctl`.
 ```bash
 doctl auth init --context <Name>
 ```
+* `doctl auth init` let you initialize `doctl` with the token you just created.
+You can then query and manage your account with the access given in previous step.
+* `--content` allows you to set up a custom name for that token.

 2. Enter your API token